johninfra/it-support-and-cybersecurity-labs/Lab-3-Network-Troubleshooting/README.md

 ---

 ## Results
-- Successfully restored network connectivity by renewing DHCP configuration and identifying the correct gateway within the NAT network.
+Successfully restored network connectivity by resetting the network stack, renewing DHCP configuration, and identifying the correct gateway within the NAT network.

 ---

 ## Key Takeaways
 - Releasing IP configuration can temporarily break connectivity
-- DHCP must successfully renew for network access to return
+- DHCP renewal may fail if network configuration is unstable
-- VMware NAT networks may use .2 as the gateway instead of .1
+- VMware NAT environments may use .2 as the gateway
-- Systematic troubleshooting is essential in IT environments
+- Network stack resets can resolve deeper connectivity issues

 ---

 ## Conclusion
-This lab provided hands on experience troubleshooting a real network failure scenario.
-After releasing the IP configuration, the system lost connectivity due to a temporary DHCP issue.
-By diagnosing the problem, identifying the correct gateway, and verifying network settings, full connectivity was restored.
-This reinforced practical troubleshooting skills used in real IT support roles.
+This lab demonstrated a real world network troubleshooting scenario where connectivity was lost after releasing the IP configuration.
+By resetting the network stack, identifying the correct gateway, and verifying network settings, full connectivity was restored.
+This exercise reinforced practical troubleshooting skills used in IT support roles.